informeren/qgis-cartogram/README.md

 A GQIS plugin for creating cartograms based on polygon layers.

-This plugin is an updated version of the [cartogram plugin](https://github.com/carsonfarmer/cartogram) by Carson Farmer.
-It is based on an algorithm proposed in the following paper:
+This plugin is an updated version of the [cartogram plugin](https://github.com/carsonfarmer/cartogram) by Carson Farmer which is based on an algorithm proposed in the following paper:

 > Dougenik, J. A, N. R. Chrisman, and D. R. Niemeyer.
 1985.
 "An algorithm to construct continuous cartograms."
 Professional Geographer 37:75-81